-In this article, we look at how consuming apples and other fruit might affect people with diabetes.
+This article looks at how consuming apples and other fruits might affect people with diabetes.

 According to the

 A person may want to consider working with a registered dietitian or a diabetes educator to discuss their individual nutrient needs.